-I have known all my life this dish as Russian potato salad Olivier and I will try to present the recipe and cooking secrets in this article.
-But the dish is traditional in many East European countries (not only in Russia) and is also known under other names: “Russian meat salad”, “stolichny”, “Olivier / Olivye”, “salade de boeuf” or “salata de boeuf”.
+I have known this all my life this dish as Russian potato salad Olivier and I will try to present the recipe and cooking secrets in this article.
+But the dish is traditional in many East European countries (not only in Russia) and is also known under other names: “Russian meat salad”, “stolichny”, “Olivier / Olivye”, “and salade de boeuf” or “Salata de boeuf”.
 It’s extremely popular in Romania also, to the point where some recipes present it (incorrectly 😃) as a “Romanian dish”.

 All subscribers to my newsletter can download a printable version of this article for free from my “Resource Library” page.
 You will receive the password to access that page upon subscription; you can find there all my free patterns, plus copies of other printable articles and a lot of other useful information!
 If you are already a subscriber, you do not need to subscribe again.

 And the best thing?
 Nothing can go wrong!
-Boil the stuff, cut, add mayo, salt and pepper to taste and that is all!
+Boil the stuff, cut, and add mayo, salt, and pepper to taste and that is all!

-As many other East European dishes it’s not intended to be fat free or low calories but it’s also not loaded with fat.
+Like many other East European dishes, it’s not intended to be fat-free or low calories but it’s also not loaded with fat.
 The Russian potato salad Olivier in my opinion is a balanced dish that any person can have.
 In moderation, of course.

 Ingredients for the Russian meat salad